UK’s Hunt says confident May will seal deal for Brexit

-Jeremy Hunt said in a lecture in Singapore on Wednesday that leaving the European Union without a deal on March 29 would cause "destruction that could last some time."
+Leaving the European Union without a deal on March 29 would cause "disruption that could last some time," Hunt said.

 "I think that she will find a way to get this deal through Parliament and I know that is what the British people would want," he added.